 How does solicited-node multicast work in IPv6?

-What are the differences between well-known and transient IPv6 multicast addresses?
+What’s the difference between well-known and transient IPv6 multicast addresses?

 Why is MLD important for IPv6 multicast?